 Viral advertising video example by PooPourri

-Images or GIFs
+Images and GIFs

 Creating a viral ad with images is easier, but they are often less powerful than videos.
 However, the difference is not significant.
 Often, to launch such a viral campaign, common memes are used.
 For instance, Bud Light created a viral marketing campaign based on the “Dilly Dilly” meme, which originated from their commercials that featured mediaeval characters saying “Dilly Dilly” as a toast.